Michigan / Saginaw County

 Healthcare

-Residents of Burt have convenient access to quality healthcare, with major hospitals like Ascension St. Mary's and Covenant HealthCare located nearby in Saginaw.
-The area boasts a high rate of health insurance coverage and a good supply of local physicians.
+Burt residents have access to quality healthcare, with major hospitals like Ascension St. Mary's Hospital and Covenant HealthCare nearby.
+The community benefits from a high physician-to-resident ratio of 1.8 per 1,000 people and 91.1% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals